Table of Contents

 Goals give you direction.
 They give you a purpose for your decisions, and a hope for your future.
 They remind you what’s possible.

-We learned some tough lessons and endured some painful consequences.
+We all learned some tough lessons and endured some painful consequences over the past few years.
 We walked through the valley together.

 But, the mountaintop is just up ahead.
 Some will choose to climb, despite their weariness.
 Others will stay in the valley.